zeek/zeek/frameworks/intel.rst

 "From" header in a message over SMTP), the Intelligence Framework needs to be informed that this data was discovered so that its presence will be checked within the loaded intelligence data.
-This is accomplished through the :bro:see:`Intel::seen` function, however typically users won't need to work with this function due to the scripts included with Bro that will call this function.
+This is accomplished through the :zeek:see:`Intel::seen` function, however typically users won't need to work with this function due to the scripts included with Bro that will call this function.